 Additionally, once the data is collected, the files from the individual platforms may need to be standardized and moved to a review platform.
 That may require additional processes and tools.

-Not all Social Media Discovery tools, techniques and technologies are created equal, so we suggest you ask your vendor about their specific process.
+Not all Social Media Investigation tools, techniques and technologies are created equal, so we suggest you ask your vendor about their specific process.
 Perhaps the most important thing is to find the right team that can get the evidence you’re looking for.
 Look for an investigative team that understands what’s permissible and what isn’t and that works within the law and the access granted by the platform and individuals.

 Is it accurate that after looking at a public account three times you become part of the algorithm as a “suggested friend”?